John Farrell (Australian poet)

 John Farrell (18 December 1851 – 8 January 1904) was an Australian poet and journalist.

 Early life

 Farrell was born in Buenos Aires, Argentina, third son of Andrew Farrell, a chemist, and his wife Mary née Parley.
-His parents left Dublin, Ireland in 1847 and settled in Buenos Aires.
-Towards the end of 1852 Andrew Farrell went to Victoria (Australia), with his wife, and children, and engaged first in gold-digging, and then in carrying, before settling down as a farmer.
-John Farrell was initially educated by his parents and later at a private school.
-His mother died in 1862, and he had little formal education although his father encouraged his taste for reading.
-The boy worked on farms, and when he was 19 worked in a brewery at Bendigo, Victoria.
-He spent some time in Darwin, Northern Territory, gold-digging and then travelled around Australia for some time, working as a brewer again, spending time as a farmer or brewer for several years.
+His parents left Dublin, Ireland in 1847 and settled in Buenos Aires, end eventually moved to Victoria (Australia).

+Farrell spent some time in Darwin, Northern Territory, gold-digging and then travelled around Australia for some time, working as a brewer again, spending time as a farmer or brewer for several years.